Back

 • 🛏️ Long-term rentals: Smart renovations and commuter convenience make older homes attractive to renters.

-• Vacation rentals: Tourists increasingly seek authentic stays outside Tokyo.
+• Vacation rentals: Tourists increasingly seek authentic stays outside Tokyo, though in some areas, short-term rentals may be limited or require host residency.

 • 🎨 Creative projects: From pottery studios to co-working spaces, the lower cost of entry makes experimentation possible.